teamthinqers/thinkersweb-backend/replit.md

   * Enhanced user experience with smooth visual feedback and boundary detection
   * All floating dot variants (StructuredFloatingDot, GlobalFloatingDot, PWAFloatingDot) now have consistent behavior
   * Application restored to full working state with floating dot as primary capture interface
+  * Confirmed working correctly in user's browser with all functionality operational
 ```

 ## User Preferences